BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 Highest antioxidants of all commonly consumed fruits

-Antioxidants are very important
+Obviously, Antioxidants are very important

-They protect our bodies from damage by free radicals, unstable molecules that can damage cellular structures and contribute to aging and diseases like cancer.
+The benefits of blueberries include protecting our bodies from damage by free radicals, unstable molecules that can damage cellular structures and contribute to aging and diseases like cancer.

-• Blueberries are believed to contain the highest antioxidant capacity of ALL commonly consumed fruits and vegetables.
+• Firstly, Blueberries are believed to contain the highest antioxidant capacity of ALL commonly consumed fruits and vegetables.

 • The main antioxidant compounds in blueberries belong to a large family of polyphenols, called flavonoids